Nage-no-kata: Description

 Uke approaches tori, steps forward with the right foot and raises the right hand as a hammer fist to strike directly on the top of tori's head.
 This works better if uke uses some power and momentum to strike.
 Tori allows the blow to begin to fall.
-Tori steps around 180 degrees, grabs (pulls) uke's right arm to continue to allow uke's momentum to follow forward (Tori does not deflect the blow!).
+Tori steps around 180 degrees, grabs (pulls) uke's right arm to continue to allow uke's momentum to follow forward.
+Tori does not deflect the blow to the side, but assists in moving the blow (and uke) forward and downward.
 The forward momentum of uke's blow makes uke fall onto tori's back (kuzushi).
-At the same time tori is ready to receive uke on his back and turns his shoulders and body while maintaining grip of the arm, redirecting the forward energy of the fall (and of uke) to the ground.
+At the same time, tori is ready to receive uke on his back and turns his shoulders and body while maintaining grip of the arm, redirecting the forward energy of the fall (and of uke) to the ground.

 Tori and Uke return to their feet and repeat the technique in the opposite left-handed orientation.